 Your walk starts at Gaya Street, known as Bond Street during the British colonial era, and established in 1902 it was considered the heart of Jesselton.
 All the major business activities were conducted there.
 As you stroll down the street observe the generations-old family businesses that are still thriving.

 The next stop is Kedai Kopi Yuit Cheong.
 Yuit Cheong is one of the oldest coffee shops in Kota Kinabalu established in 1896.
 This coffee shop is popular for its satay.
-Enjoy a Roti Kahwin or Roti kosong and taste a beef or chicken satay.
-We also recommend having a refreshing pandan coconut drink, it contains pandan leaf aroma and the smooth sweeten milky taste of its juice.
+Enjoy a Roti Kahwin or Roti Kosong and taste a beef or chicken satay.
+We also recommend having a refreshing pandan coconut drink, it contains pandan leaf aroma and the smooth, sweet, milky taste of its juice.

 Return to your hotel.